karenetheridge/Test-LWP-UserAgent/README.md

 # VERSION

-version 0.009
+version 0.010

 # SYNOPSIS

-In your real code:
+In your application code:

     use URI;
     use HTTP::Request::Common;